slip-slap/slip-slap.github.io/_posts/2017-03-01-language-english-word-choice.md

 ---
 {% include JB/setup %}

 ####
+1. own: I am not in possession of it
+2. help: do me a favor

+#### 1.
+1. deal with: something that at least of some burden
+2. take care of: something which is no burden to a great burden

+####
 1. worry:  mishap
 2. concern is a calculated consideration and assesssment of actual danger.
 Concern is more